 Graduate students in MEAM have a wide variety of interests, and the MEAM graduate program is designed to encourage these interests.
 Some students prefer to take technical courses primarily within the Department; others desire to take a number of courses in other engineering or science departments.
 The student must obtain his/her advisor's approval for any course selection.
-A sample list of courses usually taken by MEAM doctoral students is available in Appendix A.
+A sample first year course plan for MEAM doctoral students is available in Appendix A.